bastcatalan/bastcatalan/README.md

 - 👋 Hi, I’m @bastcatalan, basti for mates
 - 👀 I’m interested in ...
-Rollers 🛼, Sun and beach, also Canada 🇨🇦
+Rollers 🛼, Sun and beach, also Australia
 - 🌱 I’m currently learning Node, Express, Flutter
 - 💞️ I’m looking to collaborate on nothing yet, just studying and making experiments (they're failing so I'm learning how-<del>not</del>-to)
 - 📫 How to reach me: through my....